ecofriendly homestead

 Calendula seeds and plants don’t mind a light frost here and there.
 Don’t worry too much about your plants getting damaged by a late frost event.

-With the way calendula reseeds itself in the garden, some surface sowing doesn’t bother it all too much.
+• With the way calendula reseeds itself in my garden, it seems like some surface sowing doesn’t bother it all too much.

 How far apart to plant calendula